-Based on the data compiled for the UNRBA watershed model, an average of 8.6 million pounds of total nitrogen per year were applied or deposited in the watershed in 2014 to 2018.
-Relative to the baseline period of calendar year 2006, this amount has decreased by approximately 37 percent.
+Figure 8.
+Sources of Delivered Total Nitrogen (top) and Total Phosphorus (bottom) Loads to Falls Lake Based on the Watershed Model baseline period of calendar year 2006, this amount has decreased by approximately 37 percent.
 Most of the nutrients applied, deposited, or released to the watershed are removed from the system by crop harvesting, denitrification, and other physical, chemical, and biological processes.
-During the UNRBA study period (2014 to 2018), approximately 1.65 million pounds of total nitrogen were delivered to Falls Lake each year.
+During the UNRBA study

+Impacts of Watershed Processes on Delivered Nutrient Loads to Falls Lake period (2014 to 2018), approximately 1.65 million pounds of total nitrogen were delivered to Falls Lake each year.
 Thus, the watershed processes and crop harvesting reduce the total nitrogen applied to the watershed by approximately 81 percent prior to delivery to Falls Lake.
 For total phosphorus, the watershed processes reduced the amounts applied, deposited, or released to the watershed by approximately 84 percent.
 These reductions due to watershed processes and crop harvesting are important considerations for the revised nutrient management strategy.
 Reducing one pound of nutrients in the watershed does not translate to reducing one pound delivered to Falls Lake.
 On average, depending on the project location, a one-pound reduction of input may result in 0.2 pounds reduction delivered to Falls Lake.
 The 770 square-mile watershed is processing a significant amount of nutrients before they reach Falls Lake.